mameen7/dstlib/README.rst

     L.concat(L2)                #to concatenate L2 to L (append all L2 elements to L)

     L.sort()                    #to sort the elements of L in ascending order

+    L[i]                        #to get the element at index i in the linked list